GENERAL PURPOSE OF THE JOB:

 - This description of physical and mental activities is not intended to describe essential job functions.
 Rather, its purpose is to give to the job applicant a feel for the physical and mental activities normally attendant to the job to the end that an applicant with a disability can determine whether he/she will be able to do this job either with or without accommodation.

-- Must be able to pass a background investigation including criminal history and child abuse clearance, a reference check and a drug screening.
+- Must be able to pass a criminal background investigation, which includes a check of the national sex offender registry, a reference check and drug screening.

 Forward Resumes to: